 FOR ages, I’ve had a bit of a passion for tinkering with, upgrading and modifying guitars.
-In fact, you may already have notices very few of them ever remain completely for long.
+In fact, you may already have noticed very few of mine ever remain completely original for long.
 I’ve put the odd one together from bits, too.

 Apart from the Strat I built for Owen in 1990 (see Number 8), this is one of my better creations and I ought to play it more often, as it’s a pretty cool instrument.
 Trouble is I have so many other nice Strats that seem to get in the way… (Current Strat count: Four)

 The body started life on a white Japanese Fender 62 reissue which belonged to our friend Jamie.
 It had a modded tortoishell pickguard specially routed to take three Danelectro Lipstick Tube pickups, SRV-style.
 At some stage, it became Owen’s guitar.
 (That kept happening!)
 This was the time when Owen was mad for a Lake Placid Blue 62 Strat (I’ve already laid the blame for that one at the door of Mr Eddie Tatton, who played a real beauty in Out of the Blue, but it doesn’t hurt to point the finger again!)
 Jamie also had a rather nice Japanese Squier Silver Series Hank Marvin Strat, but decided he hated the colour.
 He ended up refinishing it in brushed-on maroon emulsion paint (!!!).
 Waste of a really good guitar, that, not least because those particular Strats are reputedly among the best non-JV Squiers ever made.